Corinella Township & TouristInformation

 This historic fishing village has been the home of many professional fisher family's and still today Corinella holds the claim of Victoria's best and most productive fishing grounds.

 You may notice in Corinella many homes are equipped with their own fishing trailer boat, this is natural! because when you live in Corinella you too will want to explore the magical waterways, have boating picnics and of course catch your very own fresh seafood from the ocean fed waters surrounding Corinella in Western Port bay.

-Corinella has a dual lane concrete boat ramp and is well catered with full jetties along each side for your comfort and safety, fresh water is available and fish cleaning facilities are provided and the jetties launching ramp and car park are flood lit at night for visibility also a 24hr webcam keeps watch over the waters so you can look at the current conditions before arriving at the ramp, just visit boating.vic.gov.au and select Corinella to view current image.
+Corinella has four laned concrete boat ramp and is well catered with jetties along side and a floating all tide pontoon for your comfort and safety, fresh water is available and fish cleaning facilities are provided and the jetties launching ramp and car park are flood lit at night for visibility also a 24hr webcam keeps watch over the waters so you can look at the current conditions before arriving at the ramp, just visit boating.vic.gov.au and select Corinella to view current image.

-Ample car and trailer parking for even the very busy seasons, means you will not have to walk far after parking your vehicle so you can just get on with fishing!
+Ample car and trailer parking up on the grassed area above the ramp means you will not have to walk to far after parking your vehicle so you can just get on with fishing!

-Corinella has excellent mooring grounds, sheltered from the southerly gales, for your fishing Boat, yacht or motor cruiser, there are many boats on these swing moorings and new moorings are still available in the channel for your own yacht or motor cruiser.
+Corinella has excellent mooring grounds, mostly sheltered from the southerly gales, for your fishing boat, yacht or motor cruiser, there are many boats on these swing moorings and new moorings are still available in the channel for your own yacht or motor cruiser.

 (perhaps not for much longer though)